-It feels as if a magnifying glass the size of Earth has been held up to every inch of our lives – instantly showing us what’s really important to us: our survival, our health, our goals, the state of our families, areas in which we are strong and the areas we are not.
+There is a new course for the Tourism Industry.
+It feels as if a magnifying glass the size of Earth has been held up to every inch of our lives – instantly showing us what’s important to us: our survival, our health, our goals, the state of our families, areas in which we are strong and the places we are not.

-We now realize the importance that travel plays in our lives more than ever before.
-Getting out of our daily environment, away from the day to day is rejuvenating.
+We now realize travel’s importance in our lives more than ever.
+Getting out of our daily environment, away from the day-to-day, is rejuvenating.
 Even the planning and the time we spend looking forward is an emotional toner.
-While we want different surroundings these thoughts bring with them a set of fears.
+While we want different surroundings, these thoughts bring a set of fears.
 It leaves us wondering if we will ever be able to travel again.

 NEW FACE OF TRAVEL

 Travel going forward is going to look different.
-It seems that the biggest change we are headed towards is Touchless Travel.
-The World Economic Forum is looking to implement the Known Traveller Digital Identity (KTDI).
+The most significant change we are headed towards is Touchless Travel.
+The World Economic Forum wants to implement the Known Traveller Digital Identity (KTDI).
 This would be a paperless way for us to travel internationally.
-Our bodies and faces will be what identifies us – essentially you will be your own Passport.
+Our bodies and faces will identify us – essentially, you will be your Passport.
 The KTDI would also include our Health Records.
 This would provide information on our current health and vaccination history.

-We may need to go through a quick health screening/testing before boarding a vessel for travel.
-All of this is in addition to what is now a familiar sanitization practice of sprays and masks.
+Before boarding a vessel for travel, we may need a quick health screening/testing.
+This is in addition to the familiar sanitization practice of sprays and masks.

 NEW FACE OF HOTELS

-We have been researching the best way to protect our staff and guests when we open.
-I am happy to say there are promising methods we will be able to implement in order to keep Hacienda San Angel a safe and sanitary environment for us all.
+We have been researching how to protect our staff and guests when we open.
+I am happy to say there are promising methods we can implement to keep Hacienda San Angel a safe and sanitary environment for us all.

-We will be following the Safe Stay protocols laid out by the American Hotel & Lodging Association https://www.ahla.com/safestay
+We will follow the Safe Stay protocols the American Hotel & Lodging Association laid out.

 SANITIZATION

-We are considering Electrostatic Sprayers and UV Lights which will be able to make the rooms, public areas and the restaurant free from harmful germs.
+We are considering Electrostatic Sprayers and UV Lights, which will keep the rooms, public areas, and restaurant free of harmful germs.

-Hand sanitizer will be in every room and sanitization stations will be found throughout the hotel and restaurant for guests and staff to sanitize as needed.
+Hand sanitizer will be in every room, and sanitization stations will be throughout the hotel and restaurant so guests and staff can sanitize as needed.

 HEALTH SCREENING

-We still need to determine what is the least invasive way to implement such practices.
-We can say for certain that our staff will be evaluated each day before entering the premises.
-We will be monitoring our temperature regularly.
+We can say that our staff will be evaluated each day before entering the premises.

-If tests become available to us this will be part of our protocol also.
+If tests become available to us, this will also be part of our protocol.

 PROACTIVE SAFEGUARDS

-Distancing ourselves and using masks and gloves is another way to further keep us all safe.
+Distancing ourselves and using masks and gloves is another way to keep us all safe.

 Thankfully, the Governor of Jalisco, Enrique Alfaro Ramirez, demonstrated a greater sense of caution than his counterparts.
-He ordered 25,000 tests and suspended flights into the State early on as a precautionary measure.
+As a precautionary measure, he ordered 25,000 tests and suspended flights into the State early on.

-Non-essential activities have been suspended until May 31st, expecting to resume June 1st.
-We are not sure if this date will hold and of course, we hope that it does.
+Non-essential activities have been suspended until May 31st; the expectation is to resume on June 1st.
+We are unsure if this date will be held, but of course, we hope it will be.
 We feel for the people of Puerto Vallarta – our Home away from Home for decades now.
-Nevertheless, we will not be opening until we feel it is safe to do so.
+Nevertheless, we will not be opening until we think it is safe.

-The travel industry has proven to be a resilient one in the past.
-Once travel is able to resume I am hopeful that Puerto Vallarta will once again be ready to welcome visitors with open beaches and chilled margaritas.
+This new course for the tourism industry will be as resilient as ever.
+Once travel can resume, I am hopeful that Puerto Vallarta will once again be ready to welcome visitors with open beaches and chilled margaritas.